ike-keichan/KeiLisp/README.md

 v12.18.3
 ```

-If the OS and Node.js versions match, the following software will be installed automatically when you build your environment.
+If the OS and Node.js versions match, the following software will be installed automatically when you setup your environment.
 ### Node module
 ```
 $ npm list --depth=0